 Begin motivating those you already have.
 Employees will most certainly be your first resource.
 They are normal beings with connections online and offline.
 As a brand, you are the only one responsible for how effectively you manage to get into their network.

 Motivate them if their energy is too low to produce desirable behavior – sending referrals, sharing on social media, recommending your brand to their acquaintances.
 Develop them into brand advocates so that a successful brand advocacy program can be built.

-Very often they would.
-Sometimes they won’t.
-But that’s how a marketing strategy or even a big budget advertisement works – clicks with some, doesn’t with others.
+Very often, they would and sometimes would not.
+That is how a marketing strategy or even a big-budget advertisement works – clicks with some, doesn’t with others.

 To build trust within employees, it becomes imperative the senior management live the brand and set an example for others in the company.
 It goes a long way in detailing the success grid.

 Empower your employees.
 Inculcate within them a sense of ownership.
-Make your brand a part of their life so they actively participate in helping your brand achieve goals.
+Make your brand a part of their life, so they actively help your brand achieve goals.

-And did I forget to mention employees serving as brand advocates stay with the brand and serve longer?
+And did I forget to mention employees serving as brand advocates stay with the brand and help longer?